ultimape/garden/weeds/write-drafts/longform/rethinking-systems/levitate.md

 I have more hunches that stem from this, but that's the gist.

-For my next magic trick, I will defy gravity.
+For my next magic trick, I will try to defy gravity.